Your 15 Minute Email Address

 Choosing the right TTL?

 If your task is instant, try 5 Minute Mail.
-For standard sign-ups, use 10 Minute Mail.
-For permanent trials, see our Standard Persistence option.
+For standard low-risk confirmations, use 10 Minute Mail.
+For permanent accounts, use a normal mailbox you control.

 High-Performance Relay Architecture